thenetcircle/dino/docs/md/external_events.md

 * actor.id: ID of the user who kicked, or 0 if from admin interface,
 * actor.displayName: name of the user who kicked, or admin if from admin interface,
 * object.id: ID of the user who got kicked,
+* object.content: base64 encoded "reason" for the kick (optional),
 * object.displayName: base64 encoded username of the user was kicked,
 * target.id: UUID of the room the user was kicked from,
 * target.displayName: base64 encoded name of the room.